Wills Power of Attorney Legal Advice How it Works Pricing

 Caring and sharing.
 It's what families are all about.
 But one thing your family would thank you for not sharing with them are your financial debts.

-Unpaid mortgages, car loans, credit card debts and other liabilities all have an effect on your estate and can tie up assets you intend to pass on when you die – turning the expected benefits of an inheritance into a worrisome burden for your family.
+Debt owed on mortgages, car loans, credit card debts and other liabilities all have an effect on your estate.
+Leaving debt when you die can tie up assets you intend to pass on- turning the expected benefits of an inheritance into a worrisome burden for your family.

-The general rule is that your debt, including mortgages, private loans and credit card debt, has to be paid back after you die.
-There are priorities and exceptions, however, and it’s important to note that in most cases the Executor of a Will is responsible for using the Will maker’s assets to pay back the debts – the debt doesn’t technically attach to the deceased’s next of kin or Beneficiaries.
+The general rule is that when an account holder dies with debt- including mortgages, private loans and credit card debt- this has to be paid back.
+There are priorities and exceptions, however, and it's important to note that in most cases the Executor of a Will is responsible for using the Will maker's assets to pay back the debts.
+With this in mind, unpaid debt payments don't technically attach to the deceased's next of kin or Beneficiaries.

 By understanding how your debts “live on” and how to handle them, you can be confident that you won’t leave your Beneficiaries with excessive financial obligations and administrative burdens after your death.